 2 September, 2pm

-Some home students have applied to Student Finance for tuition fee loans at last year’s amount (£9,250) instead of this year’s (£9,535), creating a £285 shortfall.
-Guidance has been published below under ‘What’s changed this year?’.
+Some undergraduate home students have applied to Student Finance for tuition fee loans at last year’s amount (£9,250) instead of this year’s (£9,535), creating a £285 shortfall.
+These students have been contacted, and guidance has been published below under ‘What’s changed this year?’.

 What's changing this year?